manshahmaqsood/html/README.md

 # html
-Created a simple form using HTML using HTML Validation and added a Thank You Page as well.
+Created a simple registration form using HTML using HTML Validation and added a Thank You Page as well.